vulcan808/policies/citizen_code_of_conduct.md

 ## 7. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. listen.campfire@gmail.com.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible by sending a direct message to @vulcan or emailing listen.campfire@gmail.com.

-[LINK_TO_REPORTING_GUIDELINES]

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.